adhearsion/adhearsion-website/views/docs/call-controllers.md

 end
 ```

-The first arguments to #menu are a list of sounds to play, as accepted by #play, including strings for TTS, Date and Time objects, and file paths. #play and the other input and output methods, all renovated, will be covered in a subsequent post.
+The first arguments to `#menu` are a list of sounds to play, as accepted by `#play`, including strings for TTS, Date and Time objects, and file paths.
 Sounds will be played at the beginning of the menu and after each timeout or invalid input, if the maximum number of tries has not been reached yet.

-The :tries and :timeout options respectively specify the number of tries before going into failure, and the timeout in seconds allowed before the first and each subsequent digit input.
+The `:tries` and `:timeout` options respectively specify the number of tries before going into failure, and the timeout in seconds allowed before the first and each subsequent digit input.

 The most important section is the following block, which specifies how the menu will be constructed and handled.

-The #match method takes an Integer, a String, a Range or any number of them as the required input(s) for the match payload to be executed.
-The last argument to a #match is either the name of a CallController, which will be invoked, or a block to be executed.
-Matched input is passed in to the associated block, or to the controller through its metadata (Controller#metadata[:extension]).
+The `#match` method takes an `Integer`, a `String`, a `Range` or any number of them as the required input(s) for the match payload to be executed.
+The last argument to a `#match` is either the name of a CallController, which will be invoked, or a block to be executed.
+Matched input is passed in to the associated block, or to the controller through its metadata (`Controller#metadata[:extension]`).

-\#menu executes the payload for the first exact unambiguous match it finds after each input or timing out.
-In a situation where there might be overlapping patterns, such as 10 and 100, #menu will wait for timeout after the second digit.
+`#menu` executes the payload for the first exact unambiguous match it finds after each input or timing out.
+In a situation where there might be overlapping patterns, such as 10 and 100, `#menu` will wait for timeout after the second digit.

-\#timeout, #invalid and #failure are for handling bad or missing inputs.
-These methods only accept blocks as payload, but it is still possible to make use of another CallController by using #pass or #invoke within the block.
+`#timeout`, `#invalid` and `#failure` are for handling bad or missing inputs.
+These methods only accept blocks as payload, but it is still possible to make use of another CallController by using `#pass` or `#invoke` within the block.

-* \#invalid has its associated block executed when the input does not possibly match any pattern.
+* `#invalid` has its associated block executed when the input does not possibly match any pattern.
-* \#timeout block is run when time expires before or between input digits, without there being at least one exact match.
+* `#timeout` block is run when time expires before or between input digits, without there being at least one exact match.
-* \#failure runs its block when the maximum number of tries is reached without an input match.
+* `#failure` runs its block when the maximum number of tries is reached without an input match.

-Execution of the current context resumes after #menu finishes.
-If you wish to jump to an entirely different controller, #pass can be used.
+Execution of the current context resumes after `#menu` finishes.
+If you wish to jump to an entirely different controller, `#pass` can be used.

-\#menu will return a [CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to #ask.
+`#menu` will return a [CallController::Input::Result](http://rubydoc.info/github/adhearsion/adhearsion/Adhearsion/CallController/Input/Result) object detailing the success or otherwise of the menu, similarly to `#ask`.

 ## Recording

-The #record method provides the ability to capture audio in a blocking or non-blocking way.
+The `#record` method provides the ability to capture audio in a blocking or non-blocking way.

 ### Voicemail-like recording